 Please note switching is not permitted in class, ie only one person ties throughout the class.
 If you both want to learn to tie please attend as two couples, or swap week by week, not within one class.

-Classes are now held at our new home at Shailer Park, the address and other relevant information is supplied as a download link with your confirmation email after booking.
+Classes are held at our Shailer Park venue, the address and other relevant information is supplied as a download link with your confirmation email after booking.
 Classes are 2.5 hours long, starting at 7:00pm.

 Classes are currently held on the following evenings: